taylanu/CMPSC442/Project1/README.md

 ## Taylan Unal CMPSC442-AI SP21
-## Project 1 Pacman
+## Project 1: Search, Due Sunday 2/21 at 11:59pm

 ## Notes
-- Fringe can be defined as
+- Fringe (in AI Search Context) is the set of all nodes at the end of all visited paths.
+Also known as fringe, frontier, border
+- Use Stack, Queue, PriorityQueue from util.py